Motorcycle helmets come in every colour, shape, size and style under the sun, and the price range from budget to premium is vast.

 - Quality construction, materials, useful features are all available at a reasonable cost

-- Sometimes a difference of £20 is the difference between an average and excellent helmet, so quality is accessible for everyone
+- Sometimes a difference of £20 is the difference between an average and excellent helmet, so quality is accessible to everyone

-- New riders can access quality helmets without having to pay out a fortune, so there is no excuse for buying a poor quality helmet
+- New riders can access quality helmets without having to pay a fortune, so there is no excuse for buying a poor-quality helmet

 Cons of a budget helmet: